kris-terziev/laravel-view-logger/README.md

 # Laravel View Logger

-Laravel View Logger is a small package that logs the hits on your web site.
+Laravel View Logger is a small package for Laravel 5+ that logs the hits on your web site.

 ## Install